Best time to visit Spain

 When to visit

-Barcelona has arguably one of the best soccer teams in the world, so if you're a sports fan, a trip to the city is incomplete without catching an FC Barcelona match.
-Matches take place at the Camp Nou stadium from early August to mid-May, with the majority happening on the weekends.
-If you'd like to combine sightseeing with a soccer match, September and May are great months to do so.
+Barcelona has one of the best soccer teams in the world, so if you’re a sports fan, the best time to visit the city is early August to mid-May when the FC Barcelona matches take place at the Camp Nou stadium.

 Spain by month